Kotlin/artifacts-validator-plugin/README.md

 2. Configure your publications with `maven-publish`.
 3. Generate expected artifact dumps with `./gradlew dumpArtifacts`.
 4. Commit the generated dump files.
-5. Run `./gradlew :check` or `./gradlew checkArtifacts` to ensure publications still match.
+5. Run `./gradlew checkArtifacts` to ensure publications still match.

 ## Using `checkArtifacts`